 We have conducted external market research to understand the potential opportunity that MED2002 represents as both a prescription and non-prescription treatment for erectile dysfunction in order to optimise the commercial opportunity.
 This market research highlighted the potential benefits of MED2002 when compared with PDE5 inhibitors.
 The potential benefits of MED2002 were shown to include: a faster onset of action, a favourable safety profile and the product's suitability for all men, including the estimated 7.5% of ED sufferers who would not be prescribed any of the PDE5 inhibitors due to contra-indications of other medications taken by them.
 The research found that up to 68% of men are dissatisfied with their PDE5 inhibitors and that MED2002 could potentially capture as much as a 30% share of ED patients.

-Preparations are under way for a Phase IIA / III study.
-The first patient in the clinical trial programme is expected to be dosed before the end of Q2.
-The primary outcome of this clinical trial of over 140 patients with ED, which will be a randomised, placebo-controlled, double blind, home use, crossover design, is to demonstrate statistically significant efficacy.
-The clinical trial is expected to report before the end of 2015.
+A pivotal clinical efficacy study is now underway.
+The primary outcome of this clinical trial of 192 patients with ED, which will be a randomised, placebo-controlled, double blind, home use, crossover design, is to demonstrate statistically significant efficacy.
+The clinical trial is expected to report before the end of H1 2016.
 David Ralph, Past-President of the British Society for Sexual Medicine and currently vice President of the Sexual Dysfunction Association and President of the European Society for Sexual Medicine and a recognised key opinion leader, has advised the Company on the design of the study and development of MED2002.